Tcorpion/Accumknowledge/ReadPapers/basic_knowledge.md

     * Given location (c, x, y) of feature map F, enlarge the higher value and reduce lower value among different feature maps at location (x, y).
  4. Batch normalization.
-For each batch calculation, get the **mean value** and **variance**, record them, then get x_n = (x-u) / deta as normalization value for purposes like accelerating convergence and avoiding overfitting, then linearly move x_n to (x_n * t + b), here t and b are model parameters of bn layer.
+For each batch calculation, get the **mean value** and **variance**, record them, then get x_n = (x-u) / deta as normalization value for purposes like accelerating convergence, [avoiding zero gradient, infinite gradient](https://zhuanlan.zhihu.com/p/180568816), and avoiding overfitting, then linearly move x_n to (x_n * t + b), here t and b are model parameters of bn layer.